 UCEAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 UCEAP programs in Spain are administered by UC faculty and staff.
-The UC Faculty Director, who is responsible for all UCEAP Spain programs, maintains an office at the Centro de Estudios de la Universidad de California in Madrid.
+The UC Faculty Director, who is responsible for all UCEAP Spain programs, maintains an office in Barcelona and visits Córdoba regularly.
 The Faculty Director and experienced on-site staff at the Córdoba office help students integrate into Spanish culture and provide assistance with academics, housing, safety, and other issues.

 See the UCEAP Program Guide